 Please note that Harvard University cannot provide Visa Sponsorship or Work Authorization for this position.

 This position will be based in Cambridge, MA.
 All remote work must be performed in a state in which Harvard is registered to do business (CA, CT, MA, MD, ME, NH, NY, RI, and VT).
 Human Resources Consulting is currently developing hybrid workplace models which actively support some remote work (within a state in which Harvard is registered to do business) where business and team needs allow.
-Currently, the team this position will join has a hybrid schedule of two days in office/three days remote.
-This is subject to change based on business and team needs.
 Furthermore, individual flexible and remote work options for this role will be discussed during the interview process.

-Knowledge of Microsoft Office Suite and HRIS applications and analytics
+Knowledge of Microsoft Office Suite (including advanced MS Excel) and HRIS applications and analytics tools.

 EQUAL OPPORTUNITY EMPLOYER: We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, or any other characteristic protected by law.

 The Edmond J. Safra Center for Ethics at Harvard University seeks to strengthen teaching and research about pressing ethical issues; to foster sound norms of ethical reasoning and civic discussion; and to share the work of our community in the public interest.